 Students should check with their physician for possible inoculations they may want to consider.
 San José is relatively free from mosquitoes and the water is reputed safe to drink.
-If, however, they intend to travel or trek in the jungle and rainforest sections of Costa Rica, they should discuss this with their health care provider.
+If, however, you intend to travel or trek in the jungle and rainforest sections of Costa Rica, you should discuss this with their health care provider.
 Costa Rica does not, however, require proof of inoculation as a condition of entering the country, if you are coming from the U.S. and have not travelled abroad recently.
-Please be take all precautions to avoid mosquito bites, in light of the recent Zika and Chikungunya virus concerns.
+Please take all precautions to avoid mosquito bites, in light of the recent Zika and Chikungunya virus concerns.
+The Center for Disease Control recommends that you take malaria medication with you.
 Bring mosquito repellants!!!